MA Economics Entrance

-Previous Year Papers of MA Economics Entrance Exams :
+Previous Year Question Papers of MA Economics Entrance Exams

-For MA Economics Entrance exam for Delhi School of Economics major topics to be covered are Maths, Stats, Econometrics, Micro Eco, Macro Eco etc.
+For MA Economics Entrance Exam for Delhi School of Economics major topics to be covered are Micro Economics, Macro Economics, Mathematical Methods, Probability & Statistics, and Econometrics

 Eligibility Conditions : Indian Students (General Category)

-- First Class with 60% or more marks in Graduate/Post-graduate degree in any other subject from the University of Delhi or any Indian University recognized by the University of Delhi.
+- Entrance Test Mode: At least 60% or First Division or equivalent CGPA in any Graduate/Postgraduate degree in any subject from the University of Delhi or any Indian University recognized by the University of Delhi.

 PATTERN OF THE PAPER